mandiant/flare-emu/README.md

 `iterate(target, targetCallback, preEmuCallback=None, callHook=None, instructionHook=None, hookData=None, resetEmuMem=False, hookApis=True, memAccessHook=None)` - For each target specified by `target`, a separate emulation is performed from the beginning of the containing function up to the target address.
 Emulation will be forced down the branches necessary to reach each target. `target` can be the address of a function, in which case the target list is populated with all the cross-references to the specified function.
 Or, `target` can be an explicit list of targets.

 * `targetCallback` is a function you create that will be called by `flare-emu` for each target that is reached during emulation.
-It has the following prototype: `instructionHook(emuHelper, address, arguments, userData)`.
+It has the following prototype: `targetHook(emuHelper, address, arguments, userData)`.

 * `preEmuCallback` is a function you create that will be called before emulation for each target begins.
 You can implement some setup code here if needed.